- EU dentists

 In terms of retirement funds, dentists generally do not require financial aid of any sorts, as their earnings during their career are more than enough to allow for an enjoyable and carefree retirement.
 Because of this, many dentists choose to retire early, as they have enough money to live a comfortable life off interest alone.

-7. Democracy, diversity & stable government
+7. Democracy, diversity & welcoming EU labor migrants

 The Netherlands is known worldwide for its tolerance and freedom.
 As a dentist from abroad, it is pleasant to know that this is a safe country, where you will be accepted for who you are, regardless of ethnicity, sexual identity or religious beliefs.

 Currently, we are living in an interesting time politically.
-The United Kingdom intends to leave the EU, and not even every country within the EU offers certainty and stability.
+The United Kingdom left the EU, and not even every country within the EU offers certainty and stability.
 The Netherlands is and will firmly remain a part of the EU, and, as such, keeps investing in labor mobility between EU countries.
 We also have a stable, corruption-free government that is eager to welcome EU labor migrants and give them a chance to build new lives and careers here.

 8. 30% Ruling – Tax benefit for expats